-Known for its irritant effects, formaldehyde is a substance found mainly in indoor environments where it has multiple sources, e.g. building and decorating products, detergents, etc. It is also emitted naturally during combustion phenomena (fires, cigarette smoking) and anthropogenic activities (cooking food, using a wood stove).
-Formaldehyde has been classified as carcinogenic to humans (Group 1) by the International Agency for Research on Cancer (IARC) since 2004.
-Based on this classification, the Agency conducted a series of expert assessments concerned with the general and occupational populations.
-In 2011, it also submitted to the European Chemicals Agency (ECHA) its proposal to revise formaldehyde’s classification with a view to giving it a more stringent carcinogenic classification at the European level.
+Known for its irritant effects, formaldehyde is a substance found mainly in indoor environments where it has multiple sources: construction products, furnishings, detergents, etc. It is also emitted naturally during combustion phenomena (fires, cigarette smoking) and anthropogenic activities (cooking food, using a wood burning stove).
+Formaldehyde has been classified as "carcinogenic to humans" (Group 1) by the International Agency for Research on Cancer (IARC) since 2004.
+Following this classification, ANSES conducted a series of expert assessments concerning the general and occupational populations.
+In 2011, it also submitted a proposal to the European Chemicals Agency (ECHA), which led to formaldehyde’s European classification being revised to that of Category 1B carcinogen (presumed to have carcinogenic potential for humans) and Category 2 mutagen.

 The article has been added to your library

 Assessment of the health risks associated with the presence of formaldehyde